stilljake/serverless-munki/README.md

 terraform apply
 ```

-That's it for our Munki "server" repository, We can use terraform outputs to obtain info for your client configuration
+That's it for our Munki "server" repository.
+We can use terraform outputs to obtain info for your client configuration.

 ```bash
 terraform output cloudfront_url